DBOMproject/tools/spdx-converter/README.md

       -a ASSET, --asset ASSET
-                            The asset ID on which you want to retrieve the BoM -f FILE, --file FILE  The SPDX KV Tag that has to be created
+                            The asset ID on which you want to retrieve the BoM -f FILE, --file FILE  The SPDX KV Tag that has to be created -i IDEXTRA, --idextra IDEXTRA
+                            String to append to the id.
+For testing purposes

 ### Docker Usage